Asghar and Co Solicitors Complaints Procedure

 What will happen next?

-4. Within 14 days of sending you the acknowledgement letter our complaints Director will invite you to a meeting to discuss and resolve your complaint.
-If you do not want a meeting or it is not possible, our complaints partner may instead offer you a chance to discuss the matter by telephone.
+- Within 14 days of sending you the acknowledgement letter our complaints Director will invite you to a meeting to discuss and resolve your complaint.
+If you do not want a meeting or it is not possible, our complaints Director may instead offer you a chance to discuss the matter by telephone.

-5. Within 3 working days of the meeting, or any telephone conversation we have with you instead of a meeting, our complaints partner will write to you to confirm what took place and any solutions we have agreed with you.
+- Within 7 working days of the meeting, or any telephone conversation we have with you instead of a meeting, our complaints Director will write to you to confirm what took place and any solutions we have agreed with you.

-6. In any case she will send you a detailed written reply to your complaint, including her suggestions for resolving the matter, within 21 days of sending you the written acknowledgement of your complaint referred to in paragraph 2 above.
+- In any case we will send you a detailed written reply to your complaint, including suggestions for resolving the matter, within 28 days of sending you the written acknowledgement of your complaint referred to in paragraph 2 above.